Fourth in the series: Organize the White Working Class!

 Imperial privilege is the hidden model for the Democratic Party’s attempt to discipline dissenter by demanding we “check our privilege” by endorsing the status quo as a “humanitarian” gesture and a “duty to protect” the less fortunate.1 They act as if they know what the people they are “protecting” want for themselves.
 It’s a lot to presume.

 At what point in the future would this duty to protect allow for risk, struggle, and revolution?
 Never.
 Instead liberal privilege is a study in safe logic.
-For the Democrats, privilege became yet another social control discourse that also fit comfortably within the long established arguments that “there is no alternative” and the “lesser of two evils.”
+For the Democrats, privilege became yet another social control discourse with the same aim as the “lesser of two evils.”

 Privilege discourse is further weakened by confusing power with privilege.
 We all commonly refer to the Koch brothers, George Soros, Bill Gates, or the Clintons and Trumps as privileged.
 But that is not quite right.
 They have real power and real wealth.
 They do not need or have privilege.
 Privilege is a means of dividing the people, it is the payoff poor whites or poor men or everyday people earn in return for our identification with and support for the powerful.